Electromagnetic fields in ultra-peripheral relativistic heavy-ion collisions: Introduction

-{\em Introduction.} In the past 20 years, novel phenomena related to the strong electromagnetic fields in hot quantum chromodynamics (QCD) matter have been proposed, such as the chiral magnetic effects (CME)~\cite{Kharzeev:1998kz,Voloshin:2010ut,Huang:2015oca,Wang:2018ygc,Zhao:2019hta,Li:2020dwr,KharzeevLiaoNPR,Fang:2021cpl,Liu:2022Sci}.
-Such strong electromagnetic fields are expected to be generated in relativistic heavy-ion collisions, but they are extremely difficult to measure experimentally.
-A number of attempts have been made to detect the strong electromagnetic fields in heavy-ion collisions~\cite{STAR:2017ckg,STAR:2019clv,ALICE:2019sgg,Brandenburg:2021lnj,STAR:2021nst,Liu:2020nst,Gao:2020nst}.
-On one hand, the electromagnetic processes are obscured by the strong interactions when the nuclei collide and hadrons interact.
-On the other hand, since the impact parameters of UPCs are more than twice of the nuclear radius, no hadronic interactions occur and the electromagnetic interactions may be observed~\cite{Bertulani:2005ru,Klein:2016yzr,Klein:2020fmr}.
-Thus, UPCs provide unique opportunities to study the strong electromagnetic processes in relativistic heavy-ion collisions~\cite{Baur:1998ay,Baur:2003ar,Bertulani:2005ru,Nystrand:2006gi,Baltz:2007kq}.
+Over the past two decades, several novel phenomena associated with strong electromagnetic fields in hot quantum chromodynamics (QCD) have been proposed, such as the chiral magnetic effect (CME)~\cite{Kharzeev:1998kz,Huang:2015oca,Wang:2018ygc,Zhao:2019hta,Fang:2021cpl,Liu:2022Sci}.
+Such strong electromagnetic fields are expected to be generated during relativistic heavy-ion collisions; however, they are extremely challenging to measure experimentally.
+Several attempts have been made to detect strong electromagnetic fields in heavy ion collisions~\cite{STAR:2017ckg,STAR:2021nst,Liu:2020nst,Gao:2020nst}.
+However, electromagnetic processes are obscured by strong hadronic interactions when nuclei collide.
+Conversely, ultraperipheral heavy-ion collisions (UPCs) offer a distinctive advantage in observing electromagnetic processes, as the impact parameters in these collisions are more than twice the nuclear radius, preventing hadronic interactions~\cite{Bertulani:2005ru,Klein:2016yzr,Klein:2020fmr}.
+Therefore, UPCs provide a unique opportunity to study strong electromagnetic processes in relativistic heavy ion collisions~\cite{Baur:1998ay,Bertulani:2005ru}.

-In UPCs, the fast moving heavy ions are accompanied by high photon fluxes due to their large electric charge and the strongly Lorentz-contracted electromagnetic fields.
-These fields are strong enough to induce photonuclear and photon-photon interactions~\cite{Bertulani:2005ru,Klein:2016yzr,Klein:2020fmr}.
-Many interesting results on the particle productions such as $e^{+}+e^{-}$, $\pi^{+}+\pi^{-}$, vector mesons $\rho, \omega, J/\psi$ have been reported in UPCs~\cite{Klein:1999qj,STAR:2002caw,STAR:2004bzo,PHENIX:2009xtn,ALICE:2012yye,ALICE:2015nbw,CMS:2016itn,ATLAS:2017fur,Guzey:2018bay,STAR:2019wlg,STAR:2022wfe}.
-Thus, it is natural to assume that these electromagnetic fields could likewise have significant impact on the collision dynamics through the electromagnetic force.
+In UPCs, fast-moving heavy ions are accompanied by intense photon fluxes due to their large electric charges and strong Lorentz-contracted electromagnetic fields.
+These fields are sufficiently strong to induce photonuclear and photon-photon interactions~\cite{Bertulani:2005ru,Klein:2016yzr,Klein:2020fmr}.
+Many interesting results regarding particle production, including $e^{+}+e^{-}$ and $\pi^{+}+\pi^{-}$, and vector mesons, such as $\rho, \omega, J/\psi$ have been reported in UPCs~\cite{Klein:1999qj,STAR:2002caw,PHENIX:2009xtn,ALICE:2012yye,CMS:2016itn,ATLAS:2017fur,STAR:2019wlg}.
+Thus, it is natural to assume that these strong electromagnetic fields could likewise have visible impacts on collision dynamics through the electromagnetic force.